weBoost sees a 100% lift in year-over-year conversion rate

 Opportunity

 Beyond the goal of simply increasing e-commerce sales, the weBoost team was looking to fuel their entire marketing program.
-In order to do that, weBoost executives were also hoping to gain customer insights through Conversion’s proven conversion optimization process: the Infinity Optimization Process™.
+In order to do that, weBoost executives were hoping to gain customer insights through Conversion’s proven conversion optimization process: the Infinity Optimization Process™.

 1. What kind of information do we need to provide about our signal boosters in order to make the sale?